Love, Cultural "Others", and the Opportunity of Difference

 The narrative in much of contemporary global culture holds up the necessity of autonomy and freedom.
 These are the expected means through which we are to discover ourselves.
 Mulan reminds us that this is a simplistic account of human nature, and it fails to appreciate that we are social creatures.
 She does not embark upon a spiritual retreat to discover herself.
 Her growing knowledge of herself is a side effect of the demands placed on her by circumstance and the people she engages around her.
 Not only do relationships not hinder our self-expression, they actually enable and even enrich individual identity.
 Relationships both form and reveal who we are within them.

 When Mulan returns from embarrassing herself in front of the Matchmaker, she is forlorn and disappointed, but in a tender moment, her father joins her in the garden.
-He assures her that the late blooming flower will be the most beautiful of all, and Mulan smiles in recognition of her father’s care.
+He assures her that the late-blooming flower will be the most beautiful of all, and Mulan smiles in recognition of her father’s care.
 When he is then called to go off to war, Mulan makes a decision to go in his stead, not because she is seeking her true self but because care for her father compels her.
 Identity is in the background, not the fore.
 While she does wonder in retrospect if her entire adventure has really been an exercise in self-discovery, the narrative weight is behind her relationship with her father.

 Mushu recognizes this as well.
 He very well may be our more prototypical individualist who seeks his own place among the ancestral guardians.
-In his heart to heart with Mulan, he reveals that while he has sought only his own glory, she has gone on a journey because of the ones she loves.
+In his heart-to-heart with Mulan, he reveals that while he has sought only his own glory, she has gone on a journey because of the ones she loves.
 And as the Huns pop through the snow like daisies, she is ready to go to the Imperial City despite being branded a deceiver and an outcast.
 Again, this is not primarily about self-discovery.
 It is about the interplay of love and responsibility to the people around her.

 Despite this decentring of individual identity, the movie also refuses to denigrate the process of understanding the true identities hidden in our hearts.
 While the individual and her desires may be marginalized in the strict social structures of many traditional societies, Mulan highlights the importance of a personal journey.
 She is not like the other young women, and the façade is one she will not and cannot continue to maintain.
 Her non-conformity is genuine and good, and it bears no resemblance to the popular culture’s ironically conformist call to be unique.
-Mulan does not fit the mold, and it is to the world’s benefit that she sets out on a different path.
+Mulan does not fit the mould, and it is to the world’s benefit that she sets out on a different path.

 The beauty of the movie lies in this fusion of upholding individuality while embracing our social contexts.
 This is the struggle many second-generation immigrants feel.
 We are cultural brokers for our parents but also for ourselves.
 We are caught between two worlds, and we respect the old but see much that is beautiful in the new.
 To use the thoughtful framework set out by cultural psychologists Hazel Markus and Alana Conner, our souls are drawn to both independence and interdependence.
 Mulan enables us to see the best of both worlds without being dismissive of either culture.
 Identity is not wholly individual, and the collective need not stifle who we are.